KKnight99/SKTCore/README.md

 The `master` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/sktcoin/SKTCore/tags) are created to indicate new official, stable release versions of MonetaryUnit Core.
+[Tags](https://github.com/sktcoin/SKTCore/tags) are created to indicate new official, stable release versions of SKT Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).